Radmund/openXsensor_vario_gps/README.md

 -Like to learn things

--Be patient, sleep over it and dream about it when you are stuck.
-It helps.
+-Be patient, sleep over it when you are stuck in the project or learning.
+Your brains will make new connections when you are sleeping.
+Its no joke.

 So this project is not for beginners, but with perseverence you can make it to the end.

 My hardware consists of:

 -FRSKY Taranis EU (aka LBT) X9D ACCST Firmware:OpenTX-x9d+ version 2.3.9-otx (60e1edc1) Date 2020-06-14  EEPR :219

 -Receiver FRSKY EU (aka LBT) S6r SPORT